junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 published: true
 ---

-[Cedar Policy][cedar-policy] is a policy toolkit for highly configurable authorization rules written in Rust.
-It is completely open-source, and can be used from a number of languages, including Rust, Go, Java, and TypeScript.
-It's backed by Amazon Web Services (AWS) who uses Cedar for their [Amazon Verified Permissions][awsvp] service.
-This blog post will introduce you to Cedar's authorization model, and how you can use Cedar from the Rust programming language.
+[Cedar Policy][cedar-policy] is a policy engine and language for building authorization systems.
+It's free, open-source, licensed under the Apache 2.0 license, and is designed to be highly configurable and expressive.
+Cedar is written in Rust, but can be used from other languages including Go, Java, or TypeScript.
+It's primarily developed by Amazon Web Services (AWS) for their [Amazon Verified Permissions][awsvp] service.
+This post will give you an introduction to Cedar's authorization model, and how you can use Cedar to build your authorization layer.

 ## Why Cedar?

+Authorization is a critical part of any application, and it's important to get it right.
+A good authorization system should be easy to understand, easy to test, and easy to maintain.
+It should also be flexible enough to handle more complex cases as your application(s) grow.

-There are several options for authorization frameworks out there, including Casbin, Open Policy Agent (OPA), as well as Cloud-based solutions like AWS Verified Permissions, or AWS Cognito with authorizer Lambdas.
+Many authorization frameworks exist, with popular choices including Open Policy Agent (OPA), or Casbin in addition to Cloud-based solutions like AWS Verified Permissions, or AWS Cognito Authorizers.

-I recently chose Cedar for a Rust application because of its expressive language, simplicity, and the fact that it is written in Rust.
-I had also considered Casbin and OPA, but I decided that Cedar would be a great fit for my use case because I could download it with Cargo, and it was easy to integrate with my existing Rust codebase.
+I recently chose Cedar for an application service written in Rust.
+It felt like a good fit because of its simple yet expressive language, and the fact that it's written in the same language as my service; Rust.
+I also considered Casbin and OPA, but I decided that Cedar would be easier to integrate because it's downloadable from Crates.io through Cargo.

-Cloud-based soltions like AWS Verified Permissions can be viable options, especially if you're already using AWS, but they can be very expensive, you might want to avoid vendor lock-in, you might want easy testing, and you might want to have more control over your authorization infrastructure.
-At the time of writing, AWS Verified Permissions costs
+It would be a breeze to integrate with my existing Rust codebase, and I wouldn't have to worry about running a separate service for authorization.

+Cloud-based offerings like AWS Verified Permissions are also good choices, but they can quickly become expensive.
+I did consider AWS Verified Permissions, most particularly because I'm already building on AWS, but as of time of writing, the costs of $0.00015 per authorization request (6666 requests per dollar) became more expensive than I was willing to pay.
-$0.00015 per authorization request (6666 requests per dollar), which can add up quickly.
-By running engines like Cedar, Casbin, or OPA in your own infrastructure, you can save a lot of money, and have more control over your systems.
+By running Cedar, which is the same policy engine that AWS Verified Permissions uses, I could save a lot of money, simplify my infrastructure, and have more control over my authorization system.

+> Is one dollar per 6666 requests really that expensive?
+I would say it depends on the context.
+I'm building a small
+> application that I expect to have a low number of users, and I don't want to pay for something I can get for free.
+If
+> you are a large organization, then the cost might be negligible.
+I was also not to keen on burning money each time I
+> ran my integration tests.

 ## The PARC Model

-Cedar uses a PARC model for authorization.
-PARC stands for _Principal_, _Action_, _Resource_, and _Condition_.
-The idea is that each authorization rule is a statement that either permits or denies an action based on the principal, action, resource, and additional conditions in the request.
-Using PARC, it is possible to express standard authorization models like Role-Based Access Control (RBAC), build complex rules akin to AWS IAM policies, or keep things stupid simple with simple rules like "Any user can view job listings".
-Users familiar with AWS IAM will find the PARC model very familiar, as it closely resembles the way IAM policies are written.
+Cedar calls its authorization model the PARC model.
+The model consists of four primary components; the **P**rincial, **A**ction, **R**esource, and **C**ondition.
+Each authorization rule is a policy that either permits or denies an authorization request based on the calling principal, the action being performed, the resource being acted upon, and any additional conditions that must be met for the policy to evaluate to pass.
+Using the PARC model, we can express a wide range of authorization models, from simple role-based access control (RBAC) to more complex rules like those found in AWS IAM policies.
+Readers familiar with AWS IAM will find this model familiar, as it closely resembles the way IAM policies are written.

-For this post, we'll consider a simple domain where we have users who can place and view orders on pizza from a local pizza joint.
-We'll consider two domain types, a _User_ and an _Order_.
-They are related in that a user can place an order, and an order is placed by a user.
-To begin with, we will consider a policy that should allow a user to view an order, given that the user is the same person who placed the order.
-Using predicate logic, this statement can be expressed as follows:
+For this post, we will consider a simple use-case to demonstrate how Cedar can be used.
+We have a local pizza joint named "Rusty's Pizza" that offers a REST API for placing and viewing orders.
+For simplicity, we will not consider the authentication system behind Rusty's Pizza.
+We will demonstrate how we can use Cedar to enforce authorization rules for viewing  and placing orders, rejecting unauthorized requests.

+Our first policy permits any user to view an order if they happen to be the same user that placed the order.
+Using predicate logic, can write:

 $$
 \mathrm{Permit}(U, A, O) \iff U = \mathrm{PlacedBy}(O) \wedge A = \mathrm{ViewOrder}